 Depression After Quitting Alcohol

-Depression after Quitting Alcohol
+Getting Depressed after Quitting Alcohol

 Everyone is different and many cross the finish line at different times and with different side effects.
-Many people find themselves dealing with depression after quitting drinking1https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3658562/.
+Many people find themselves dealing with depression after quitting drinking.
 This is not uncommon and if you are feeling that way you are not alone.
 Alcohol was once a way you used to enjoy life or cope with the difficult parts of life.
 You are better of without it, but that does not take away the feelings you may have after you remove it from your life completely.